stegos/gmp-mpfr-sys/README.md

 version bump.
 This allows more compatiblity across crates that use the Rust bindings but do not use the C libraries directly.

-If on the other hand a dependent crate includes a C library that directly uses the header (*.h*) and library (*.a*) files built using C, it can be a good idea to depend on version `"~1.1"` instead of version `"1.1"` in order to ensure backwards compatibility at the C level as well.
+If on the other hand a dependent crate makes use of internal implementation details, or includes a C library that directly uses the header (*.h*) and library (*.a*) files built using C, it can be a good idea to depend on version `"~1.1"` instead of version `"1.1"` in order to ensure backwards compatibility at the C level as well.

 ## Optional features